 It is no coincidence that Namibia can only be reached directly from two European airports: Frankfurt and Cologne.
 The Germans have maintained close ties with their most important former colony in Africa.
 The German influence is still very much seen in Namibia today, especially in Swakopmund.
 A visit here is a unique snapshot of German colonial life in Africa.
-Recently travelling on our Cape to Namibia, I experienced this intriguing German personality found in an African desert.
+Recently travelling on our Cape to Namibia Africa safari tour, I experienced this intriguing German personality found in an African desert.
+Read on to discover more about Germany in Swakopmund!

 History of Swakopmund